frabbit/scuts/README.md

 	[1].eq_([1])
 	[[1]].eq_([[1]]) // compiles as EqInstances.arrayEq(EqInstances.arrayEq(EqInstances.intEq)).eq([[1]], [[1]]);

+It is important to understand that the functions found in all of these macro syntax classes are just sugar on top of the `resolve` function which is described in the next section.

 Implicit resolution of type classes
 -----------------------------------

 Type classes are resolved with the help of a resolver macro (function `resolve` in [scuts.ht.core.Ht](https://github.com/frabbit/scuts/blob/master/scutsHt/src/scuts/ht/core/Ht.hx)).
 It resolves the required type classes based on the current context of the function/macro call.

+The expression `1.eq_(1)` from the following section is just syntactic sugar for `Ht.resolve(Eqs.eq, 1, 1)`.
+To have a short and nice way to call arbitrary functions with implicit resolution, there is also an alias for resolve named `_` (yes, just an underscore ;)) which can be used via using on every function.
+To make things clear, the following calls are equivalent:

+	1.eq_(1) // using of eq_
+	1.eq._(1,1) // using of eq and _
+	Eqs.eq._(1,1)
+	Ht._(Eqs.eq, 1, 1)
+	Ht.resolve(Eqs.eq, 1, 1)

 The context is divided in 4 scopes which are checked in the following order: local, member, static and using.
 Implicits of parent classes are not taken into account currently, but this is planned.

 Please take a look at the [test cases](https://github.com/frabbit/scuts/blob/master/scutsHt/test/scuts/ht/ImplicitScopeTests.hx) to get the general idea of scopes.